specificlanguages/sample-importer/README.md

 # Changes

+- 2022-01-18 (6-invoking-from-editor): A concept to store import configuration and invoke the importer directly from the editor.
 - 2022-01-14 (5-action-in-menu): Action is added to the context menu of a model in the logical view.
 - 2022-01-11 (4-action-code): Action works (via Find Action popup) but is not added anywhere yet.
 - 2022-01-10 (3-actions): Added a plugin solution and an import action (unfinished).